dani-beltran/my-deno-api-example/README.md

 ### I generated a controller, service, router and model for a resource, but it doesn't work

-After generation, you need to add the router in /routes/mod.ts and the model in AppServer.ts registerModels function.
+After generation, you need to add the router in /routes/mod.ts registerRoutes function and the model in /models/mod.ts registerModels function.